anima-wg/brski-discovery/draft-ietf-anima-brski-discovery.md

   product instance information when in physical possession of the pledge, such as product type code and serial number on bar-code/QR-code to enable {{BRSKI-PRM}} discovery without additional backend sales integration.
-Note that discovery alone does not allow for enrollment!
+Note that discovery alone does not allow for enrollment (so it does not introduce a security risk by itself)!
-* Pledges SHOULD construct their service instance name by concatenating their X520SerialNumber with a domain name prefix that is used by the manufacturer and thus allows to disambiguate devices from different manufacturer using the same serialNumber scheme, and hence the likelihood of service instance name clashes.
+* Pledges SHOULD construct their service instance name by concatenating their X520SerialNumber with a domain name that is used by the manufacturer and thus allows to disambiguate devices from different manufacturer using the same serialNumber scheme, and hence the likelihood of service instance name clashes if manufacturer names are not used.
+* Pledges MAY re-use the service instance name as their host name in their AAAA or A RRs.

+### Example

+This section discusses an example manufacturers approach using the recommendations from above.  {{service-name-example}} shows the different data involved in DNS-SD records for a pledge from manufacturer "Example".

 ~~~~
-Service Instance Name:
-  "PID:Model-0815 SN:WLDPC2117A99.example.com"

-Manufacturer published Service Instance Name schema:
- PID:\<PID>\\ SN:\<SN>.example.com

 Pledge IDevID certificate information:
   ; Format as shown by e.g.: openssh
   Subject: serialNumber = "PID:Model-0815 SN:WLDPC2117A99",
-    O = Example, CN = Model-0815
+    O = example.com, CN = Model-0815

+Manufacturer published LDevID identification schema:
+ Brand: Example: O = example.com, serialNumber = "PID:<PID> SN:<SN>"
+ SN = Serial Number, PID = Product Identifier

+Manufacturer published DNS-SD Instance Schema (options):
+ <X520SerialNumer>.example.com

+DNS-SD Instance:
+  "PID:Model-0815 SN:WLDPC2117A99.example.com"

-DNS-SD RR for the pledge:
+DNS-SD RR for the pledge (using mDNS, hand hence .local):
   ; PTR RR to support browsing / discovery of service instance name
   _brski-pledge._tcp.local  IN PTR
     PID:Model-0815\\ SN:WLDPC2117A99\\.example\\.com._brski-pledge._tcp.local